KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_gift_of_pure_awareness.md

 quiet as dawn,
 inevitable as sunrise.

----

-✧ **5.
-The Science of Stillness — The Body as a Living Prayer**
+## The Science of Stillness — The Body as a Living Prayer

 Though Pure Awareness is beyond the reach of scientific description, its effects on the human organism are observable: